plgd-dev/hub/docs/guide/deployment/authorization-server.md

 ```

 ### Run docker image
-You can run plgd/authorization image using certificates and configuration file on the plgd/authorization directory.
+You can run plgd/authorization image using certificates and configuration file on the source directory of authorization.
 ```bash
 docker run -d --network=host \
 	--name=authorization \